athena-framework/athena/docs/routing.md

 The first callback would only run for the route who's action has the name `get_all_users`.
 The second callback would run for all routes in that controller, except the route who's action has the name `my_route`.

+####  Inheritance

+When a controller is inherited from, all callbacks defined on that controller will also be inherited.
+This allows developers to smartly define their controllers to make use of inheritance to share common callbacks, such as for setting headers for public vs private routes.

+The same idea also applies to methods.
+Class methods can be defined on parent classes so that each child controller has those methods defined.
+Such as a `current_user` method that pulls an auth token from a header and look up the user to allow all controller actions to have access to the current user.

 ### Global Callbacks

 Callbacks can also be defined to run on _all_ routes no matter which controller they are in.
 This can be achieved by adding a callback action to the parent controller classes: `Athena::Routing::Routing::ClassController` or `Athena::StructController`.